RahuIVerma/enve/Source and building info.md

 ```

 #### Support older systems (ex.
 Ubuntu 16.04)
-Download patched AppRun binary and an associated library that will link a newer version of libstdc++ on older systems:
+Download the patched AppRun binary and an associated library that will link a newer version of libstdc++ on older systems:
 ```
 wget https://github.com/darealshinji/AppImageKit-checkrt/releases/download/continuous/AppRun-patched-x86_64
 mv AppRun-patched-x86_64 AppRun